 How to Answer the Question

 In your answer, emphasize your enthusiasm for the company.
 You might even end your answer by saying that, based on these things you know about the company, you are very excited at the prospect of being part of the sales team.
-You might even say that your skills and experiences make you a good fit for the company, based on what you know about them.
+In your response, be sure to “pitch” how your skills and experiences make you a good fit for the company, based on what you know about them.

-- This company was rated one of Forbes "America's Best Small Companies" in 20XX, and has shown consistent growth in the market.
+This company was rated one of Forbes "America's Best Small Companies" in 2019, and has shown consistent growth in the market.
 Your sales have surpassed expectations, and your innovative products and sales techniques have made you one of the most desirable companies to work for in the US.